cedricbonhomme/IP-Link/documentation/tutorial.rst

 object *tbot.pyObj*.
 Here is the :download:`generated matrix <_static/tbot.circos>`.
 The matrix *tbot.circos* will be the input for the Circos table viewer.

-Generation of the Circos circle
+Generation of the chord diagram
 -------------------------------

 .. code-block:: bash